Royal Marines Band Service: Royal Marines School of Music

 After completing 15 weeks of initial military training, now mostly held at the Commando Training Centre Royal Marines, and passing the audition, musicians proceed to train at the RMSoM.
 Musicians train for a maximum of 3 years and buglers train for 2 years.
-RMSoM has a collabrotive agreement with Plymouth University through which musicians may obtain a BMus degree.
+RMSoM has a collaborative agreement with Plymouth University through which musicians may obtain a BMus degree.
 More experienced musicians have an opportunity to obtain a master's degree and other civilian certifications through external providers.

 As their careers progress, Musicians and Buglers may return to the Royal Marines School of Music to undergo further musical training to qualify them for higher rank, after passing the Junior Command Course (to become Band Corporal) and Senior Command Course (to become Band Sergeant).
 This culminates in a possible place on the Bandmasters' Course that is widely recognized as one of the most demanding courses of its type, lasting 12 months.

 Bandmaster Students study all the main music disciplines; the orchestral and contemporary wind band repertoire and they work with renowned figures from the world of music.